Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 corresponds to alignment information at those loci.
 Use [this website](http://software.broadinstitute.org/software/igv/AlignmentData) and the links therein to understand how IGV colors the alignments.

-Now that we've run through our workflow for a single sample, we want to repeat this workflow for our other five samples.
+Now that we've run through our workflow for a single sample, we may want to repeat this workflow for our other five samples.
 However, we don't want to type each of these individual steps again five more times.
 That would be very time consuming and error-prone, and would become impossible as we gathered more and more samples.
 Luckily, we already know the tools we need to use to automate this workflow and run it on as many files as we want using a single line of code.
 Those tools are: wildcards, for loops, and bash scripts.
-We'll use all three in the next lesson.
+We'll use all three in a future workshop on automation.

 > ## Installing Software
 >